SeldonIO/seldonio.github.com/seldon-cli.md

 {% endhighlight %}

 {% highlight bash %}
-# Run a job to collect actions data for a particular day (in YYYYMMDD format)
+# Run a job to collect actions data for a particular day (in YYYYMMDD format), for one client
 seldon-cli client --action processactions --client-name testclient --input-date-string 20160216

+# Run a job to collect actions data for a particular day (in YYYYMMDD format), for all clients
+seldon-cli client --action processactions --input-date-string 20160216
 {% endhighlight %}

 {% highlight bash %}
-# Run a job to collect events data for a particular day (in YYYYMMDD format)
+# Run a job to collect events data for a particular day (in YYYYMMDD format), for one client
 seldon-cli client --action processevents --client-name mytest1 --input-date-string 20160216

+# Run a job to collect events data for a particular day (in YYYYMMDD format), for all clients
+seldon-cli client --action processevents --input-date-string 20160216
 {% endhighlight %}